rohit18115/my-open-source-progress/README.md

 ## Current Work:

+- Pandas open source contribution.
-- Pandas documentation correction in the `DataFrame.rename` method [link](https://github.com/pandas-dev/pandas/issues/47030)
+- documentation correction in the `DataFrame.rename` method [link](https://github.com/pandas-dev/pandas/issues/47030)
+  - The process of solving an issue is much more complicated then i had anticipated,